FateMeetsLuck/dmildew/README.md

 In a terminal in the main project directory run `dub run dmildew:run -- examples/nameofexample.mds`.
 To try out the interactive shell simply type `dub run dmilew:run`.
 In the interactive shell it is only possible to continue a command on a new line by writing a single backslash at the end of a line.
 Note that functions and classes declared in one REPL command will not be accessible in the next unless stored in a var.
 To store a class such as `class Foo {}` one must write `var Foo = Foo;` immediately after.
 One can also store anonymous class expressions in a global variable such as `var Foo = class {};`.

-An experimental VM option is now available and can be accessed by adding the --usevm flag as an argument.
-This feature is not yet completely implemented and most test scripts will not run.
+A VM option is now available and selected with the --usevm command line argument.
+An additional argument -v can be specified to see highly verbose execution of bytecode.

 ## Binding